diana-hui-yang/cohesity-scripts/nfs/backup-ora-coh-nfs/README.md

 ## Backup scripts Description

 Both backup-ora-coh-nfs.bash and sbackup-ora-coh-nfs.bash can utilize mutiple mount points to backup Oracle databases.
 The backup files are in Oracle backupset format.
 It supports full, incremental, and archive logs backup options.
-It also supports recvoery catalog. backup-ora-coh-nfs.bash supports Linux and sbackup-ora-coh-nfs.bash supports Solaris.
+It also supports recvoery catalog. backup-ora-coh-nfs.bash supports Linux and sbackup-ora-coh-nfs.bash supports Solaris. backup-ora-coh-nfs-mount.bash file will mount the NFS share first before the backup and umount the share after the baskup is done.

 When run the script without any options, it displays the script usage